gloony91/oliver/README.md

 -----

 - [x] Remake the help/info thing to be slimmer & look better
-- [ ] Expand support to any Git, not just GitHub
+- [x] Expand repo support to Git in general, not just GitHub
 - [ ] Add support to `olive list` so that it'll list repos that're already cloned but not on the list (so the user knows that it's being removed on the next `olive install`)
 - [ ] Clean up the mess that is [`commands.rb`](https://github.com/trommel/oliver/blob/cleanup/lib/oliver/commands.rb)